yuri/ngcourse/handout/13-advanced-form-validation.md

 });
 ```

 and update our router-service to load the main form.
-We adding the .state('home' and changing .otherwise to '/':
+We are adding the .state 'home' and changing .otherwise to '/':

 ```
     $urlRouterProvider.otherwise('/');